Crosley Record Player Not Spinning? Here Are Solutions

 Source: AwesomeRobot15

-3) You will hear a click sound and the platter will start spinning automatically.
+3) You will hear a clicky sound, and the platter will start spinning automatically.

 That’s it.
-Now, you can move the tonearm over the platter and start listing to your vinyl records.
+Now, you can move the tonearm over the platter and start listening to your vinyl records.

 Reason 4: An aux cable is plugged into the Aux Jack